Skip to Content

 Caring for an Akita requires enough exercise and grooming.

 The Akita Inu is one of the national treasures of Japan, often regarded as the country’s best guard dogs.
-With their sharp alertness and vigilant approach, it’s easy to see why they’re among the top of the canine kingdom.
+With their sharp alertness and perpetual vigilance, it’s easy to see why they’re among the top guardians of the canine kingdom.

 Akita Inus are highly intelligent, at least when it comes to instinctive and adaptive intelligence.
-It’s why they’re so great at differentiating the “good from the bad.”
+It’s why an Akita is so effective at differentiating the “good from the bad.”
 All top guard dogs know when to attack and when to stand down.
 This requires a special type of intelligence.

-But while they’re watchful and cautious, the Akita Inus are both independent and dominant dogs.
+But although watchful and cautious, the Akita Inus are both independent and dominant-minded dogs.
 In addition, they’re extremely loyal.
 They won’t respond to obedience training if you’re not the one they trust, which explains why they may be labeled as a dumb dog.

 34. Skye Terrier

 The Skye Terrier is a confident and loyal dog that’s the perfect companion for the active family.
-They will have a sweet disposition, but they’re not as calm and most lap dogs.
-These dogs, however, love to be around people and will always have their owners’ backs.
+They will have a sweet disposition, but they’re not as calm as most lap dogs.
+These dogs, however, love to be with or around people, and will always have their owners’ backs.

 Skye Terriers need extra attention and care when it comes to obedience training.
 They can have their own minds and thoughts, which often leads to difficulty in training.
 That said, mutual respect between the handler and dog is a must.

 Without positive training techniques, Skye Terriers will perform poorly on Coren’s intelligence trials.
-As such, they respond best when there’s consistency, patience and a firm tone.
+As a result, they respond best when there’s consistency, patience and a firm tone.
 Without all these factors in place, we can see why they rank low on Coren’s list.

 33. Norfolk Terrier

 The Norfolk Terrier is a British dog breed that has all the key qualities of a true terrier dog.
-When it comes to playing, they run with high self confidence and spirit.
-At the same time, they’ll always be bright and cheerful with their owners.
+When it comes to playing, they move with high self-confidence and spirit.
+At the same time, they’ll always be bright yet cheerful with their owners.

 Despite being labeled as an intelligent dog, the Norfolk Terrier didn’t perform on Coren’s obedience test for a few reasons.
 Like with most terriers, the Norfolk is stubborn as a mule.
 If they aren’t up for it, they won’t respond well to obedience training.

 In addition, the Norfolk Terrier is very independent in nature.
-They don’t necessarily rely on their owners, but rather have a mind of their own.
-Most dog breeds with this characteristic often have high adaptive intelligence – which Norfolks do too!
+They don’t necessarily rely on the owners, but rather have a mind of their own.
+Most dog breeds with this characteristic often have high adaptive IQ – which Norfolks do!

 32. Sealyham Terrier

 The Sealyham Terrier is unlike any terrier out there.
-For starters, they’re calm and even-tempered as opposed to being lively and energetic.
+For starters, a Sealyham is calm and even-tempered as opposed to being lively and energetic.
 Still, the Sealyham retains the courageous nature that we often see with terrier type dog breeds.

 According to Dog Time, the Sealyham Terrier isn’t the easiest to train.
-They can get carried away with training thanks to their food and toy aggression.
+They often get carried away with the training thanks to their food and toy aggression.
 It’s why they need a trusted and respected owner when it comes to obedience training.

 Having an obedience judge test the Sealyham just doesn’t bode well for these dogs.
 Rather they’ll need to be trained by their owners for the best results.
 As such, the Sealyham performed poorly and have been been unfairly labeled as a “dumb” dog.